smakinson/northlandchurch-demo/README.md

 # Northland Church Demo

-**A [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**

-This is a boilerplate for using Hugo as a static site generator and Gulp + Webpack as your asset pipeline.

-It's setup to use post-css and babel for CSS and JavaScript.

 ## Usage

 Be sure that you have the latest node, npm and [Hugo](https://gohugo.io/) installed.
 If you need to install hugo on OSX, run: